-Opinion And Analysis: By Mariam Mayet, african Centre For Biosafety
+Opinion And Analysis: By Mariam Mayet, August 2006

 During September/October 2005, the ExCo took a decision not to approve any more new GM applications for the purposes of importation into South Africa as food, feed and processing (also known as commodity import applications).
 This decision was taken by the ExCo in order to accommodate the serious concerns raised by one of the ExCo members, the national Department of Trade and Industry (DTI), regarding price distortions of GM maize and its concomitant negative impacts on the South African economy as a whole.
 Nevertheless, the decision affects all new GM commodity import applications.